 As working from home becomes the longer-term norm for more people, we will need to think more carefully about how we set up our home office or workspace.
 It will also become more important for employers to consider the benefits they offer remote workers and how they can support their home-based staff with ergonomics.

-Each issue of The Homeworker magazine looks at your wellbeing, productivity and home workspace. get more in-depth articles and insights with an annual subscription.
-Subscribe so you don’t miss each quarterly issue.
+Each issue of The Homeworker magazine looks at your wellbeing, productivity and home workspace.
+Stay up to date with our newsletter so you find out about each issue.

 This is a guest post from Allie Cooper